Ncynah/epirus.github.io/docs/features.md

 ![Transactions view](img/transactions.png)

-The Transactions view provides the details of individual transactions, including private transactions when supported by your blockchain.
+The Transactions view provides details of individual transactions.
+This includes private transactions when supported by your blockchain.

 ![Transaction details](img/transaction_details.png)

-When you vieiw a transaction details you will be able to view lower-level details, such as the input byte code, which is available under the `Additional Details` menu.
+When you vieiw a transaction's details you will be able to view lower-level details, such as the input byte code, which is available under the `Additional Details` menu.

 ![Input bytecode](img/input_bytecode.png)